-It is the afternoon before the preview of a theater put on by 22 Syrians – five women and 17 men – all of whom have been in the Netherlands for one to two years.
+It is the afternoon before the preview of At Home in Hoogeveen, a theater production put on by 22 Syrians – five women and 17 men – all of whom have been in the Netherlands for one to two years.
 Three more shows will follow tonight’s preview.
 And after that, it’s curtains for At Home in Hoogeveen, in any case in the current much-loved factory space.

 When they started coming to this building each week, some two-and-a-half months ago, they didn’t know they would be putting on a play.
 Each of them had received a letter from city, which – due to their limited knowledge of the Dutch language – none of them had fully understood.
 They were under the impression that they were going to build a theater, or paint sets, maybe.
 In any case, some kind of manual labor.